You are here

 Extended Network Connections

-CSSD will provide all network connections to extended locations and services.
+Pitt IT will provide all network connections to extended locations and services.
 For near off-campus, non-University buildings, including rental and leased space, it is the responsibility of the University unit occupying the space or Property Management to fund the cost of a dark fiber connection to PittNet, including the installation cost and monthly rental costs.
-For locations outside of a 25 mile radius, CSSD will specify other non-dark fiber carrier transport services.
+For locations outside of a 25 mile radius, Pitt IT will specify other non-dark fiber carrier transport services.
 Carrier T1 services do not provide adequate bandwidth to make a useful connection to PittNet.
-Any requirements for special connections to extended locations must be requested through CSSD by submitting a help request to the Technology Help Desk.
+Any requirements for special connections to extended locations must be requested through Pitt IT by submitting a help request to the 24/7 IT Help Desk.

-In order to ensure the fair use of network resources by all members of the University community, CSSD must take steps to identify devices that adversely affect PittNet.
-CSSD will attempt to notify the unit responsible for the offending device to correct the problem.
+In order to ensure the fair use of network resources by all members of the University community, Pitt IT must take steps to identify devices that adversely affect PittNet.
+Pitt IT will attempt to notify the unit responsible for the offending device to correct the problem.
 In extreme situations, the network access point to which the offending device is attached may be disconnected until the unit or individual can demonstrate that the problem has been resolved.
-Upon disconnecting a network port for this reason, CSSD will notify both the individual using the network access point and the Unit Administrator of the unit in which the network access point is located.
+Upon disconnecting a network port for this reason, Pitt IT will notify both the individual using the network access point and the Unit Administrator of the unit in which the network access point is located.

-CSSD is responsible for the University's connectivity to the Internet and Research Networks (I2, NLR).
-CSSD reserves the right to selectively block any traffic that does or may have a harmful effect on Internet connectivity or enterprise systems or that represents a security threat to the University network or systems that comprise the University network.
+Pitt IT is responsible for the University's connectivity to the internet and to research networks (I2, NLR).
+Pitt IT reserves the right to selectively block any traffic that does or may have a harmful effect on internet connectivity or enterprise systems or that represents a security threat to the University network or systems that comprise the University network.
 This applies to all PittNet traffic including internal, outgoing, and incoming.